tibordome/cosmic_profiles/README.rst

 |Documentation Status|

-The documentation for CosmicProfiles is hosted on `Read the docs
+The documentation for CosmicProfiles is hosted on `Read the Docs
 <https://cosmic-profiles.readthedocs.io/en/latest/>`__.

 Installation and Dependencies